15 Minutes to Zero: Analyzing the $35M South Korean Exchange Hack

 The Incident: A Lightning-Fast Drain

 On December 3, 2025, security analysts identified a massive anomaly involving a South Korean trading platform.
-In a span of just 15 minutes, attackers executed hundreds of transactions, draining the exchange's hot wallets of roughly 44.5 billion KRW (approximately $33-35 million).
-The speed of the attack was characterized by a specific "drained-to-zero" pattern, where wallets were systematically emptied of their balances entirely.
+Hundreds of transactions drained the exchange's hot wallets of roughly 44.5 billion KRW (approximately $33-35 million) in 15 minutes!
+This starkly impressive attack was characterized by a specific "drained-to-zero" pattern, where wallets were systematically emptied of their balances entirely.

-The stolen assets comprised a wide array of high-liquidity tokens, including USDC, BONK, SOL, ORCA, RAY, PYTH, and JUP.
-To complicate tracing and freezing efforts, the perpetrators immediately utilized Automated Market Makers (AMMs) to swap the stolen funds, washing the assets through decentralized liquidity pools at high speed.
+The stolen assets comprised a wide array of highly liquid tokens, including USDC, BONK, SOL, ORCA, RAY, PYTH, and JUP.
+To complicate tracing and freezing efforts, the perpetrators skillfully utilized Automated Market Makers (AMMs) to swap the stolen funds, washing the assets through decentralized liquidity pools at high speed.

 Technical Analysis: Compromising the Signing Flow